On the Right Track: Production

-After his first introduction of the NBC sitcom Diff'rent Strokes in November 1978, child actor Gary Coleman quickly gained popularity, a production company was formed to showcase him in films and telefims.
+After his first introduction of the NBC sitcom Diff'rent Strokes in November 1978, child actor Gary Coleman quickly gained popularity, Zephyr Productions, was formed to showcase him in films and telefilms.
 Coleman's mother Edmonia explained that "it was a script written some time ago for someone else, it was rewritten for Gary reconstructed for him.
 It was one of several ideas presented us for him.
 Gary has a very big love for trains, and we thought this might be a good one for him to do".
 Zephyr Productions, Coleman's production company partnered with executive producers Lawrence L. Kuppin and Harry Evans Sloan.
 In the script, the story was set in New York, but the filmmakers changed the location to Chicago.
 With a budget of 3 million dollars, filming started in May 1980.
 New York Loves Lester and A Guy Could Get Killed Out There were working titles for the project.

 Reception

 Box office

 On March 6, 1981, the film received a wide release by 20th Century Fox.
 In the US, the film grossed $13 million and was the 61st highest-grossing film of that year.

-Coleman's attorney Harry Evans Sloan explained the film was a financial success and added $10 to 15 million dollars of revenue on videocassette rentals.
+Coleman's attorney Harry Evans Sloan explained the film was a financial success and videocassette rentals added $10 to 15 million dollars of revenue.